wakeflow/how-we-do/docs/client_communication_principles.md

 - Have mitigation strategies ready – know how you’ll respond if something is delayed or not working as expected.
 - Test demos beforehand if you’re planning to show a feature or screen.

+## Be Professional During Meetings

+Meetings are key moments to build trust, show value, and strengthen the client relationship.
+During every meeting:

+- **Listen actively** to what the client is saying — not just the words, but the problem behind the request.
+- **Acknowledge their challenges or concerns** without being defensive.
+- **Stay solution-focused** – even when issues arise, present a clear path forward.
+- **Share ideas or improvements** where relevant – even small suggestions can show that we care.
+- **Avoid internal distractions** – treat client time with the same respect you’d expect.

 ## Our Mindset